SteenMaxwell/exploratory-data-analysis---customer-loans-in-finance681/README.md

 ## License
-This project is licensed under ...
+This project is licensed under MIT license.